Margarita Robles: Early life and education

 Robles was born in 1956 in León, the daughter of a lawyer and housewife.
 She undertook her primary education in the Teresian Carmelites school.
 At the age of 12, her family moved to Barcelona, where she graduated in law at the University of Barcelona.
 Her younger brother is a doctor.

 Early judicial career

 In 1981, at age 25, Robles entered the Judiciary, after completing her training at the Judiciary School, first of her class, and became the fourth woman judge in Spain.

 At age 26 she took her first assignment as Judge of First Instance and Inquiry of Balaguer, later she was assigned to Sant Feliu de Llobregat and Bilbao.
 She was the first woman ever to chair a contentious-administrative chamber.

-She was a Justice at the Audiencia Provincial of Barcelona, becoming its Chief Justice at age 34, and becoming the first woman to be the chief justice of an Audiencia Provincial.
+She was a magistrate at the Audiencia Provincial of Barcelona, becoming its president at age 34, and becoming the first woman to be president of an Audiencia Provincial.